 There are many projects on the agenda for Friends and Moran State Park.
 Some projects are maintenance or improvements; some are a one time need while others are ongoing.
 All need volunteer help.
 Here are some of the current projects.
 Call us or email us for details, project time lines and how you can get involved

-Inside you’ll find a self guided tour about the history of KVOS Television at the summit since the 1950′s.
-As you venture further in you’ll find a 70 gallon tank filled with Kokanee fish from our Moran Creek Hatchery.
+Inside you’ll find a self guided tour about the history of KVOS Television at the summit since the 1950’s.
+As you venture further in you’ll find a 70 gallon tank filled with Kokanee (land locked salmon)from our Moran Creek Hatchery.
 In the back room kids can visit our Newtarium and learn more about the Rough Skinned newts that call Summit Lake home.
 Kids will find the wingspan of a bald eagle compared to the raven and blue heron.
 Or take time to play a matching game and find the hidden deer prints.
 Take some time to borrow a clipboard with a treasure hunt.
 See how many natural treasures you can find around the summit.
-We have some great displays and information.
-We have some amazing naturalists on hand to answer questions.
+We have some great displays and information and the most amazing interns and hosts to answer all your questions!
 We can help you set out on a spectacular nature walk, treasure hunt or just tell you which island you are looking at.

 Volunteers are crucial for a successful learning center.
 We operate seasonally on volunteer staff.
 If you are interested in donating to our project or have some talent to lend to our educational projects please inquire by email.